wenjian-zhou/wenjian-zhou.github.io/_posts/2025-07-07-learning-dxr.md

 * 0 or 1 any hit shader
 * 0 or 1 closest hit shader

-Individual geometries in a given instance each refer to a hit group, or a hit group is bind to a geometry (<span style="color:yellow">*at least this is what I think*</span>).
+Individual geometries in a given instance each refer to a hit group.

 ## TraceRay control flow